wicklanm/SIEM-Lab-using-ElasticSearch-and-Kibana/README.md

 - Authorization
 - Accounting

-## OSTicket is the Ticketing System We Will be Using
+### oSTicket is the Ticketing System We Will be Using

 Customize fields
 Create Ticket Filters for routeing purposes
 Assign and Transfer Tickets
 Send SLA (Service Level Agreements)

-## Will use Free Open Source option
+### Will use Free Open Source option
 - We have free email Integration supported, but that's it

+## Setup and Configure oSTicket

+### Deploying new server for ticketing system
+_Start by Deploying a new server on VULTR (or whatever Virtual platform you are using._
+- selecting shared CPU
+- select our location
+- Will choose 55 GB at 1 CPU option (under Cloud Compute)
+- operating system will be Windows Standard
+- We do want to select VPC (Virtual Private Cloud).
+Make sure to select our existing Subnet for our Environment we made at the beginning of this lab.
+- I am naming my hostname to be 'MYSOC-osTicket'
+- Select Deploy